ibm-cloud-docs/app-configuration/ac-integrate-sdk-python.md

    - configuration_file: Path to the JSON file which contains configuration details.
    - live_config_update_enabled: Set this value to `false` if the new configuration values shouldn't be fetched from the server.

-   Make sure to provide a proper JSON file in the `configuration_file` path.
+   - Make sure to provide a proper JSON file in the `configuration_file` path.
 By default, this value is `enabled`.
-   {:note: .note}

 ### Examples for using feature and property related APIs
 {: #ac-python-example}